austin-putz/GenSel/README.md

 You need to have the same name in the top left (SNP for me).
 Then the SNP names cooresponding to the SNP in the map file as column names.
 ID's of animals should go in the first column.

+Once you have ran the parameter file once, it will write out a binary file with the genotypes.
+This will be saved as `old_file_name.txt.newbin`.
+Use the `.newbin` file after you've read them in once.
+This will save some time (depending on the size of your file).

 ## GenSel Parameter File

 This is a simple space/tab delimited file to add the inputs for GenSel like most of the software ran on the command line.
 Always name with the .inp extension for GenSel and to find them later.
+One keyword per line.

 These are pretty easy in GenSel.
 Just use the keywords from the manual. `outputMarkerHeaderName` will indicate the first column name from the map, data, and genotype file. `linkageMap` will tell GenSel what the beginning of the chromosome and position column name is in the map file (see above).

-Example:
+Example (MSE.inp):
 ```
 markerFileName genotypes_imp_GenSel.txt
 phenotypeFileName data_sub2.txt